 India Gambling Regulation

-Gambling Legislation imageOnline gambling in India is rapidly growing in popularity, with an increasing number of locals turning to remote casinos for their betting action.
-This tendency partially results from the internet boom the country has witnessed in recent years.
+Gambling Legislation imageOnline gambling in India is rapidly growing in popularity, with an increasing number of locals turning to remote casinos for their betting activities.
+This trend is partly the result of the internet boom the country has witnessed in recent years.
 Over 70% of the population has access to a high-speed internet connection.

 The rising internet penetration in India has made it easier than ever for locals to gamble at offshore casinos from the comfort of their homes.
-Figures indicate around 40% of all Indians with internet access have gambled online, with some researchers claiming around 80% of the adult population gambles at least once per year.
+Figures indicate around 40% of all Indians with internet access have gambled online, and some researchers claim that about 80% of the adult population gambles at least once per year.

-The trouble is gambling’s legal status in India as a whole is quite complicated and the complexity arises from the administrative structure of the country.
+The problem is that the legal status of gambling in India is complicated, and this complexity arises from the country’s administrative structure.
 As a federal union, India consists of 28 states and 8 union territories.
-Each administrative division has its own government, with state governments having the biggest say in what is legal or not.
-In turn, this means gambling regulations and legislation vary vastly from one state to another.
+Each administrative division has its own government, and state governments have the biggest say in what is legal.
+As a result, gambling regulations and legislation vary widely from one state to another.

 Laws That Govern Gambling in India